codio/site/source/docs/console/creating.html.markdown

 You will then be shown a dialog that lets you choose the various ways to create or import a project.

 ##Back-End Development
-If you're doing any back-end coding, please refer to TODO
+If you're doing any back-end coding, please refer to the [Boxes section](/docs/boxes) for details on installing and running server side components.

 ##Template Option
 We offer a few basic starting points with this option.
 Select from the Create Project dropdown list, which offers the following options